The ACT Test

 The ACT assesses your skills in:

 You are responsible for ensuring that Seminole State receives your official ACT scores.
-To be valid, scores must be received directly from the test publisher in a sealed envelope.
+To be valid, scores must be received directly from the test publisher in a sealed envelope or electronically.
+Please visit the ACT website to request a copy of your scores.
 Seminole State will not accept unofficial copies of your ACT scores or scores listed on your high school transcript.

 If you have trouble locating and/or requesting your official ACT test scores:

 - Contact the facility at which you took the ACT.

 - Speak with Seminole State's Admissions Office at 407.708.2050 for information about obtaining your official ACT records.

 - Visit the ACT website or call 319.337.1313.